MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental-introduction.md

 Now, looking at the *process* section you can see that we're adding *$number* with *$total* and saving the result in *$total*; another way to say this, is to say that we have incremented *$total* by *$number*.
 Next, we incremented *$items* by 1.
-Finally, a message is written to show progress.
+To close the *process* section, a message is written to show progress.

-In the *end* section we close with a written message of how many items were received.
+Finally, in the *end* section we finish with a written message of how many items were received.

 Let's look at the execution.